dreal/dreal4/README.md

 instructions](https://github.com/dreal/dreal4#install-prerequsites).

-To test the Python binding, run `python2` or `python3` in a terminal and type the followings:
+To test the Python binding, run `python3` in a terminal and type the
+followings:

 ```python
 from dreal import *